The iPad has proven itself a perfect platform for web-based point of sale (POS) systems. It’s sleek and reliable and offers great battery life.

 The ability to integrate with an online store makes this a good solution for businesses who want to sell through as many channels as possible.
 The eCommerce options are so comprehensive that you also get tools to increase your online exposure.

-Lightspeed is particularly suited to full service restaurants, bars, quick service and cafees.
+Lightspeed is particularly suited for full-service restaurants, bars, quick-service businesses and cafés.